We are a theoretical group

 We specialize in statistical mechanics, disordered states of matter and

 evolutionary biology.
-These days we are working on the following
+Currently we are working on two broad classes of problems:

 How do complex biological structures form, and how do they fall apart?